QuvseM0/calculator/README.md

     Make a function caled operate() that can take number1, an operator and number2 and calculate it When the user presses the "=" button it should do the operate() function with the numbers typed on the calculator and display it

+### Almost there!!
+    Finishing the logic does not mean finished project.
+I still have things to work on to make this a decent calculator (it feels very flimsy right now)

+    -Working with floats.
+Float button still doesnt work.
+If an operation results in a float it is rounded to 0 decimals right now, but I wanted it so that it outputs float if its a float and a regular integer otherwise.

+    -Error message for when the user divides by 0.
+Right now it displays "Infinity".
+I want it to display "Don't do that"

+    -Adding a backspace button so that if i click on a number by accident i can correct it.

+    -Keyboard support
 -- quvse --